PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 b) Transcription of Handshapes:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+- Relationships among baseline and derived handshapes
+    - We attempted to keep things maximally consistent in two ways: first, consistency between a baseline handshape and its derivations, and second, consistency among all derivations of the same type across different baselines.
+        - For example, the 'extended' derivation involves the thumb being coded as [L] (lateral) and [E-E] (both joints extended).
+So, for "extended-A," the handshape should be identical to the baseline handshape for "A" except for those three specific characteristics.
+And, all 'extended' handshapes should share those three characteristics with each other.
+Specific exceptions to this principle are noted in the descriptions below.

 - Using only F, E, i (not f, e)
     - [F] was used for a fully bent joint, [i] was used to achieve a slightly bent joint, and [E] was used for a straight extended joint. [f] and [e] were avoided because of the vagueness involved in their interpretation.